material-motion/material-motion/specifications/runtime/plan.md

 # Plan specification

-This is the engineering specification for the Plan object.
+This is the engineering specification for the Plan abstract type.

 A Plan is an object representing **what you want something to do**.